firqaaa/firqaaa/README.md

 ## 🎙️ Introduction

-Hi 👋🏼 I'm фирка, i am an AI Engineer with a focus on Natural Language Processing (NLP), Computer Vision, and Predictive Analytics.
+Hi 👋🏼 ..
+I'm фирка, I am an AI Engineer with a focus on Natural Language Processing (NLP), Computer Vision, and Predictive Analytics.
 At present, I work for a conversational AI company that designs advanced AI-driven chatbots.
 Our aim is to revolutionize human interactions with technology, offering a more natural and intuitive user experience.

 ## 🔩 Tools
 <br>